fairlearn/fairlearn/docs/user_guide/reductions.rst

-In order to make further progress towards the form of equation :eq:`eq_constraint_function_defn`, we need to decide the form of our constraint.
+In order to make further progress towards the form of equation :eq:`eq_constraint_function_defn`, we need to decide how to measure constraint violations.
+The violations can be expressed in terms of the differences between the :math:`\mu_{a}(h)`, or in terms of the ratios between them.

-First, let us express our constraints in terms of differences (rather than ratios).
+First, let us express our constraints in terms of differences.
+We seek to ensure that the differences in the :math:`\mu_a(h) are bounded by our tolerance vector :math:`\mathbf{c}`.
-The demographic parity constraint can then be written as a pair of
+In this case, the demographic parity condition can be written as a pair of inequalities:
-inequalities:

 .. math::
     \mu_{a}(h) - \mu_{\star}(h) \le c_a